luisamesty/Amerpsoft-iDempiere-community/org.amerpsoft.com.idempiere.financial/install/README.txt

 		EXPORT CSV and Import on New Client
 	6. Withholding Types (Tipos de Retención)
 		EXPORT CSV and Import on New Client
-	7. Withholding Rles (Reglas de Retención)
+	7. Withholding Rules (Reglas de Retención)
 		Rule Conf: Adjust manually
 		Firts Create Withholding Calc and then Withholding Rules Withholding Calc: Export one by one and import